 - Bubble glass included

-From Vandy Vape, the Kylin V2 is the newest iteration of the line.
-It boasts improved flavor, performance, an easier to use build deck, and addresses the leaking issue of the first version.
-The V2 measures in at 24mm, and the tank is able to carry 5ml worth of juice.
+From Vandy Vape, the Kylin M is the newest iteration of the line.
+It boasts improved flavour performance, easier to use build deck, and addresses the leaking issue of the first version.

-This ease of installation makes Kylin V2 great for beginners, and I wholeheartedly encourage looking deeper into this product if you’re new to rebuilding.
+This ease of installation makes Kylin M great for beginners, and I wholeheartedly encourage looking deeper into this product if you’re new to rebuilding.

 - Easy to build